jbroadway/au/README.md

 # au

-[au](http://jbroadway.github.io/au/) is a little script to make [ffmpeg](http://www.ffmpeg.org/) easier to use for common audio manipulations like cutting to a specific number of beats at a set BPM, volume adjustments, joining files together, and converting between file formats or between mono and stereo.
+[au](http://jbroadway.github.io/au/) is a little script to make [ffmpeg](http://www.ffmpeg.org/) and [sox](http://sox.sourceforge.net/) easier to use for common audio manipulations like cutting to a specific number of beats at a set BPM, volume adjustments, joining files together, and converting between file formats or between mono and stereo.
 I made this to automate the job of preparing files for various audio hardware that I use in my live shows.

 ### Setup

-1. install [ffmpeg](http://www.ffmpeg.org/) (Linux users may need to install [PHP](http://php.net/) too)
+1. install [ffmpeg](http://www.ffmpeg.org/) and [sox](http://sox.sourceforge.net/) (Linux users may need to install [PHP](http://php.net/) too)
 2. save the `au` file to your `~/bin` folder
 3. chmod the file to be executable:

          chmod u+x ~/bin/au

-You're all set.
+You're all set, now run:

+    au help

 ### Available commands